-where $u(\vect{r})$ denotes the potential associated with a single scatterer.
+where $u(\vect{r})$ denotes the potential associated with a single scatterer, and the sum runs over the random positions of the scatterers.
 Due to the point-like nature of the scatterers, the spatial range of $u(\vect{r})$ is neglected in front of all other characteristic lengths of the problem, especially the wavelength $\lambda$ and the mean inter-scatterer distance~$\varsigma$.
-An important consequence of this assumption is that the collisions with the scatterers only involve $s$ waves.
+An important consequence of this assumption is that the collisions with the scatterers involve only $s$ waves.